robmiller/php-tomdoc/README.md

 ## Todos

-* Write output stream for plain-text
+* Write output stream for plain-text.
-* Improve HTML rendering
+* Improve HTML rendering.
 * Allow choice of output in command line mode
 * When outputting in HTML, allow choice of single file (default) or multiple files (one per source file).
+* Table of contents for single-file HTML output.
+* Make recursive file searching optional.
 * Explore proper nesting of functions within classes -- reflection?
-* Test with regular global functions (not just class methods)
+* Test with regular global functions (not just class methods).